How to Extract a Number or Text From Excel

-As you can see, we now have all of the numbers isolated, so they can be manipulated.
+As you can see, we now have all the numbers isolated, so we can manipulate them.
 Want to isolate the text as well?
 We can use the RIGHT function in the same way:

 =RIGHT(A1, LEN(A1)-SEARCH(" ", A1, 1))

-Now the text can be manipulated as well.
+Now you can also manipulate the text.
 Want to combine them again?
-Just use the CONCATENATE function with all of the cells as inputs:
+Just use the CONCATENATE function with all the cells as inputs: